fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

  * The value to output by default.
  * used if no `outputValue` is provided for a given match.
  * Optional if `outputValue` is provided for all matches
- * The meaning of "defaultOutputValue" is NOT "the output in case no case matches" but "the `outputValue` that should be used in a case where it has not been explicitly written".
+ * The meaning of `defaultOutputValue` is NOT "the output in case no case matches" but "the `outputValue` that should be used in a case where it has not been explicitly written".
 * `defaultOutputPath`
  * The output path used by default.
  * Used if no outputPath is provided for a given case.
  * Optional if `outputPath` is provided for all matches

 ___Within `match`/`noMatch`:___
-* `inputValue`:
+* `inputValue`
  * The value to check the input against.
  * this can also be implicitly provided as a key in the top-level of options block
  * Will always be interpreted literally (ie. no transforms allowed here)
-* `outputPath`:
+* `outputPath`
  * Path to output to if this case matches.
  * If not provided, the 'defaultOutputPath' will be used.
-* `outputValue`:
+* `outputValue`
  * Value to output to the outputPath if this case matches.
  * Value is interpreted as literal value unless it contains a `transforms` key
  * If not provided, the 'defaultOutputValue' will be used.
-* `inputPath`:
+* `inputPath`
  * The input path to match against.
  * overwrites 'defaultInputPath' for the given directive.
 * `outputUndefinedValue`
  * This will cause the match directive to return `undefined` as output value, even if `outputValue` and `defaultOutputValue` are specified.

 __only within `match`:__
-* `partialMatches`:
+* `partialMatches`
  * boolean flag, signifying whether this directive is allowed to match partly.
  * If any exact match can be made (even if it contains a partialMatches flag), this beats a partial match.
 Else the best partial match (ie. deepest matching) will be selected.
-Else the value from "noMatch" will be used.
+Else the value from `noMatch` will be used.
  * If the two best partial matches are equally good, the first one listed will be returned.

 **Shorthand syntax**: